11 Classical Guitar Lessons for Beginners (+3 Pitfalls to Avoid)

 So a simple ritual will help us keep going.

-We can decide a few things we’ll do (more on these below), and be content with those for awhile.
+We can decide a few things we’ll do (more on these below), and be content with those for a while.

 The order doesn’t matter.
 The exercises or things we practice don’t even matter.
 All that matters is that we have something to do, and we do it.

 Tip: Write down a short list of things to practice, so you don’t have to recall them later.
 You’ll find some suggestions below.
+Keep this short list in your classical guitar practice space and easy to find.

 #3: Set a time to practice each day